Learning Naturally Aggregated Appearance for Efficient 3D Editing: Experiments

-Additionally, we conduct ablation studies to evaluate the effectiveness of different model components in terms of both editability and reconstruction fidelity.
-Specifically, we choose the \textit{trex} scene in the LLFF dataset as our evaluation.
-The corresponding reconstruction statistics in terms of PSNR are shown in \cref{tab:ablation}.

-\textbf{Explicitness and implicitness.} Setting \uppercase\expandafter{\romannumeral1} and \uppercase\expandafter{\romannumeral2} replace the explicit representation of the density grid $\phi_G$ and the canonical image $\phi_I$ with implicit representations modeled by MLP networks, respectively, where their statistical result drop significantly.
-Moreover, in setting $1$, it fails to learn accurate geometries for reconstruction, and in setting $2$, it fails to learn a satisfying canonical image for editing purposes.
-Based on these findings, we decide to utilize explicit representations for both the density grid $\phi_G$ and the canonical image $\phi_I$.

-\textbf{Canonical projection initialization.} Setting \uppercase\expandafter{\romannumeral3} ablates the canonical projection initialization $P_c$.
-The performance without $P_c$ is quite tricky, where the PE-based model experiences a drop while the hash-based model shows an increase.
-Nonetheless, both models lose the ability to perform editing tasks as the learned canonical images $\phi_I$ deviate from natural images to latent color maps.
+\textbf{Editability.} When designing the projection field, we find that having a good canonical projection is essential for natural and user-friendly editing.
+As presented by Setting \uppercase\expandafter{\romannumeral1} in~\cref{tab:ablation}, where the canonical projection is removed it while keeping the others unchanged, we can see that the PE model experiences a drop while the hash model shows an increase.
+However, both models lose the ability to perform editing tasks as the learned canonical images $\phi_I$ deviate from natural images to latent color maps, where the visual comparison is shown in~\cref{subfig:canonical-ours,subfig:canonical-ablation}.
+Apart from the various options for suitable canonical projection when handling different data types in~\cref{subsec:data-types}, indeed, there exists some other projection functions like UV maps, but apparently they are hard to edit, as demonstrated in~\cref{subfig:canonical-uvmap}.

+\textbf{Reconstruction fidelity.} \method, as a new efficient editing pipeline for 3D modeling, we also report the PSNR results here for completeness to showcase the capacity of faithful reconstruction in~\cref{tab:comparison}.
+We examine the capacity of our models with PE and Hash designs for the input $\mathbf{p}_{xyz}$ to learn the projection offset $P_o$.
+We find that PE models lead to superior editing capacity, whereas hash models prioritize reconstruction quality, meanwhile, maintaining a moderate level of editability as shown in~\cref{fig:ablation-hash}.

-\textbf{Learnable projection offset.} In Setting \uppercase\expandafter{\romannumeral4}, the removal of view-dependence from the learnable projection offset $P_o$ leads to a minor decrease in performance, as the model no longer considers viewing directions.
-In Setting \uppercase\expandafter{\romannumeral5}, where the entire projection offset $P_o$ is eliminated, a significant drop in performance is observed.
-More visual analyses are shown in the supplementary materials.
+\textbf{Learnable projection offset.} In Setting \uppercase\expandafter{\romannumeral2} in~\cref{tab:ablation}, where the entire projection offset $P_o$ is eliminated, a significant drop in performance is observed.
+In this case, the model cannot successfully handle the occlusion effects as presented in~\cref{fig:ablation-projection-offset} for both reconstruction and editing.
+In Setting \uppercase\expandafter{\romannumeral3} in~\cref{tab:ablation}, the removal of view-dependence from the learnable projection offset $P_o$ leads to a minor decrease in terms of statistical reconstruction, as the model no longer considers viewing directions.